You have money to put into Bitcoin. Should you buy all at once, or spread your purchases over weeks and months?

 How the hybrid works

 • Base layer: consistent DCA.
 Set up a recurring purchase that runs regardless of market conditions.
-This is your foundation.
-It keeps you accumulating bitcoin in every environment and removes the temptation to time the market.
+This keeps you accumulating bitcoin in every environment and removes the temptation to time the market.

 • Opportunistic layer: bear market loading.
-Keep a separate allocation of cash reserved for significant drawdowns.
+Keep separate cash reserved for large drawdowns.
 When Bitcoin drops 30-50% or more from its all-time high, deploy this reserve in larger purchases.
-You're not timing the exact bottom.
-You're simply buying more aggressively when the risk-reward ratio is most favorable.
+You are not timing the exact bottom.
+You are buying more aggressively when the risk-reward ratio is favorable.

-This approach gives you the psychological comfort of consistent DCA plus the mathematical advantage of buying more heavily during downturns.
-It also solves the biggest practical problem with pure DCA: the regret of buying small amounts during the best buying opportunities in Bitcoin's history.
+This gives you the psychological comfort of consistent DCA plus the mathematical advantage of heavier buying during downturns.
+It also solves pure DCA's biggest practical problem: buying small amounts during the best buying opportunities in Bitcoin's history.

 Example hybrid allocation